meganmrichardson/Medley/README.md

 - Incompatible types
 - Variable has already been declared
 - Use of a non-initialized variable
+- Invalid variable type
+- Invalid types used with add, sub, mult, div, or mod
+- Incorrect use of unary operator
 - Index out of range
 - Type mismatch in declaration
+- Function missing return statement
+- Mismatched function return type
+- Incorrect number of function parameters
 - Function call does not exist
-- Incorrect use of unary operator
 - Break outside of loops or task

-Non-existing function call
-Incorrect number of function parameters
-Mismatched function return type
+- Unreachable statement
-Types are not compatible
+- Types are not compatible
-Function missing return statement
-Arithmetic with undefined variable
-Invalid types used with addition
-Invalid types used with multiplication
-Invalid types used with subtraction
-Invalid types used with division
-Incorrect use of unary operator
-Inconsistent list types
-Invalid variable type
-Break outside of loops or task
-Deterministic condition
-Invalid dict types
-Unreachable statement
-Inconsistent dict expression types